freezeflowai/hvac-pm-platform/replit.md

   - No more scrolling through mixed lists of filters, belts, and other parts
   - Alphabetical sorting within each category for quick lookup
   - Auto-scroll when adding rows ensures new entries are always visible
+  - Visible scrollbar for easy navigation back to top of form (wider scrollbar with better contrast)

 ### Chronological Ordering
 - Both parts list and client list now display in chronological order (newest first)